fsharp/fslang-suggestions/README.md

 We do not in general revisit design decisions that have already been decided.
 In particular there is a distinction between

-1. things we have previousy decided "not to do"
+1. things we have previously decided "not to do"
 2. things where we decided to do X, considered Y, and by doing X implicitly decided not to do Y
 3. things we thought about doing and left open the future possibility of doing them
 4. things we never thought of before